andrewacashner/hearingfaithms/chapters/chapter-3.md

 man and God.

-By tracing families and lineages of related villancicos on themes of heavenly music, part II allows us to see how the musical theology of villancicos developed over the course of the seventeenth century, and the shifting ways that poets, composers, and listeners understood the spiritual power of music to link hearing and faith.
+By tracing families and lineages of related villancicos on themes of heavenly music, part `ref:part:unhearable-music` allows us to see how the musical theology of villancicos developed over the course of the seventeenth century, and the shifting ways that poets, composers, and listeners understood the spiritual power of music to link hearing and faith.
 The pieces interpreted in these case studies all challenge hearers to listen for something more than human sounds; indeed, as these pieces reflect and reinforce a Neoplatonic theology of music, they invite devotees to listen for unhearable